-Adductor strain or injury to the adductor muscle group is a common cause of medial leg and groin pain, especially among athletes.
+An adductor strain or injury to the adductor muscle group of the thigh is a common cause of medial leg and groin pain, especially among athletes.
+This activity reviews the presentation, evaluation, and management of adductor strains and highlights the role of the interprofessional team in caring for patients with this condition.

 Origin: Inferior pubic ramus, ischial tuberosity